Looking to explore nature in NYC through hiking?

 2) Hiking In Manhattan On Randall’s Island

 Randall’s Island is my absolute favorite place in Manhattan.
+It’s also one of my favorite places to take in the New York skyline at night.

 Plus, it’s totally free to visit, making it a great attraction for those exploring NYC on a budget.